Dagenham Dock, Barking & Dagenham

 In the late 1920s the Ford Motor Company built their massive car factory here.
 For British drivers, Dagenham’s name became synonymous with Ford cars but vehicle manufacture ceased in 2001.

-The remainder of the Dagenham Dock area is a motley collection of oil, coal and molasses depots, glass reclaimers, car breakers and container compounds.
+The remainder of the Dagenham Dock area was until recently a motley collection of oil, coal and molasses depots, glass reclaimers, car breakers and container compounds but the area is now undergoing extensive regeneration as part of the Thames Gateway master plan.
+This is bringing new employment opportunities and thousands – potentially even tens of thousands – of new residents.

 Postcode area: Dagenham RM9